Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: PRELIMINARIES

 \subsubsection{Quantum No-Cloning}

-This theorem states that the quantum state of any particle carrying a qubit in a quantum channel cannot be either copied or amplified or cloned, thus making it a reliable and secure form of communication.
-Any attempt to clone will be detected further activating the QKD protocols.
-But, at the same time, no-cloning prevents qubits to be sent over long distances by amplification or sending copies of qubits as it is done in classical communication.
-Many copies of bits are sent over classical channels so that efficient detection takes place without any loss of information.
-For this purpose, quantum repeaters are studied to solve the problem of long distance communication through qubits which is the core functionality of quantum internet.
-Let us understand this no-cloning principle with the help of simple unitary transformation \textit{U} on any unknown quantum state $\big|\Phi\big\rangle$ and then see if linearity validates the result or not.
-If this state is to be cloned then transformation results in \textit{U}\big($\big|\Phi_{1}\big\rangle \big|\Phi_{1}\big\rangle$.
-Let $\big|\Phi_{2}\big\rangle$ be a quantum state orthogonal to state $\big|\Phi_{1}\big\rangle$.
-For operation \textit{U} to clone quantum states, \textit{U}\big($\big|\Phi_{1}\big\rangle \big|\Phi_{1}\big\rangle$ and \textit{U}\big($\big|\Phi_{2}\big\rangle \big|\Phi_{2}\big\rangle$.
-Considering another state $\big|\Phi_{3}\big\rangle$=$\frac{1}{\sqrt{3}} \big|0\big \rangle$+$ \frac{1}{\sqrt{2}} \big|+\big\rangle_{\textit{A}}$ is performed by Alice and the result of measurement, stored in classical bits, is sent to destination Bob through classical link. \item Bob manipulates the received classical bits and apply corrections in X or Z direction accordingly. \item At Last, Bob's qubit state $\big|+\big\rangle_{\textit{B}}$ now holds the same quantum state as Alice's $\big|\phi_D\big\rangle$.
-This completes the process of teleportation of the data qubit between end nodes of Alice and Bob. \end{enumerate}
+This theorem, which was first formulated by Wooters, Zurek and Deiks in 1982 \cite{wootters1982single}, states that the quantum state of any particle carrying a qubit in a quantum channel cannot be either copied, amplified or cloned, thus making it a reliable and secure form of communication.
+Any attempt to clone it will be detected, further activating the QKD protocols \cite{bennett1984quantum}.
+However, at the same time, no-cloning prevents qubits to be sent over long distances by amplification or sending copies of qubits, as it is done in classical communication, for efficient detection of bits without any loss of information.
+For this purpose, \textit{quantum repeaters} are studied to solve the problem of long distance communication of qubits, which is the core functionality required for full-scale QI.